Coptic Museum, Cairo (must see)

 If you plan to take pictures inside, make sure you pay the extra fee at the entrance and keep the ticket you get.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Cairo.
-Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play.
+Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.

 Coptic Museum on Map